mitradranirban/samaano-fonts/README.md

 *   ~554~ 792 - Languages supported as per Shaperglot, 773 Latin based, 16 Devanagari Based, 2 Greek based and Tamil
 *   ~1044~ 1517 - unicode codepoints covered
 *   ~9982~ 13960 - glyphs drawn - considering all masters
+*   1.2 million possible instances if only integer values in each axis is considered.

 ## Changelog